Slideshow: Secrets of Healthy Eating and Portion Control

-Skip the plate-sized waffles and stacks of pancakes swimming in syrup and butter.
+Skip plate-sized waffles and stacks of pancakes swimming in syrup and butter.
 Instead:

-- Order whole grains, like a buckwheat or whole wheat pancake.
-You get for more fiber and nutrition and stay full longer.
+Order whole grains, like a buckwheat or whole wheat pancake.
+You get more fiber and nutrition and stay full longer.

 Your Favorites Can Fool You

 Bagels and bran muffins seem like healthy eating choices.
-But they can be two or three times the healthy portion size.
-A big bagel and even a low-fat muffin can pile on 300 calories.
+But they can be two or three times too big.
+A large bagel and even a low-fat muffin can pile on 300 calories.
 Spread it with butter or cream cheese, and you've added more fat and calories.
-Breakfast suddenly becomes a 500-calorie bust.
+Breakfast can be a whopping 500 calories.

 Size Is Everything at the Bakery